Input Panel

 Edit Expression Variable Type

 1. Clicking the edit icon opens the Expression Variable pop-up.
+The existing expression will open.

 2. You can modify the existing expression of the variable.
 You can define the expression in the expression field.
 If you need any variable in your expression, you can drag and drop it from the list.
-Please note that you cannot use (drag & drop) the selected variable in your expression.

 3. Once the modification is complete, click the Save button.